Regina protest camp calls for suicide prevention legislation, calls Sask. plan 'vague, meaningless' | CBC News

 There were 665 deaths in that same time, recorded as people who were "North American Indian."
 Of those deaths, 413 were men and 252 were women.
 The deaths did not include those who had a medically assisted death.

 The faces in the photos show a wide range of expressions on faces that belong to adults, teenagers, elders and children.
-Another family sent one photo and then days later, sent another when the family lost another member to suicide, Durocher said.
+One family sent a photo and then days later sent another, when the family lost another member to suicide, Durocher said.

 "Hopelessness in our communities up north knows no age limit.
 Children as young as eight take their lives in this province," Durocher said.
 "We have faces, we have smiles and we are missed."